Updated: Feb 17

 This concept, known as “Pressure and Release” is taught in Natural Horsemanship.
 Horses teach their youngsters this type of pressure and release from a young age.
 What is most important is the release.

 The release must be done immediately after you get whatever response you are looking for.
 Even a partial response should be rewarded by the removal of pressure.
 If you are too slow to release the horse will think you want the last thing they did, which might not be what you want this time.
 Releasing too quickly is also counterproductive.
-Horses live in a world where timing, space and rhythm are of the utmost of importance, so if your timing is off they will, quite logically, doubt that you know what you are doing.
-They will feel unsupported, unsafe, and anxious- which we have seen is counterproductive to effective learning.
+Horses live in a world where timing, space and rhythm are of the utmost of importance, so if your timing is off, they will feel you are out of balance.
+With lack of clarity on your part they will feel unbalanced themselves which in turn with cause them to be in their Sympathetic Nervous System in other words be anxious- which we know is counterproductive to effective learning.

 Make no mistake, learning this takes time but when you do you will be in heaven, as you and your horse will be a true herd together.